vighneshiyer/research-notes/multi-level-sim/tasks.md

 - [ ] Add spike PMP dumping capabilities
 - [ ] Build an error model that models the function of the distance of a interval from its representative centroid and the IPC error
 - [ ] Take multiple checkpoints per cluster centroid and evaluate their variance + incorporate into error model
+- [ ] For every sample, don't just look at its closest cluster, but weight the IPCs of all the neighboring clusters by distance
 - [ ] Use closeness of a given interval to all adjacent clusters
   - Don't just take the closest cluster, look at distances to each one and weight their IPCs